 Clay Village Congregation

-on Hwy 60 between Frankfort, KY and Shelbyville, KY
+US 60 between Frankfort and Shelbyville, KY

 more meetings